 Recent Client Work:

 Sometimes it’s about knowing where to start.
 It’s back to ‘if you don’t know where you are going, any road will get you there’.
 There is often a strong urgency on the side of the client to get started, to begin the process of transformation, to create compelling, new communications.
-But from experience I’ve found the critical piece is often where you start the project from.
-The communications is only the bit the outside world sees, but it’s just the tip of the iceberg.
+From experience I’ve found the critical piece of the puzzle is often where you start the project from.
+The communications is only the bit the outside world sees, the tip of the iceberg.
 The thinking and planning needs to happen ahead of the doing.
 It’s so important to clarify the market understanding (both theirs and mine!) and the desired outcomes at the outset.
 Strategy is all about the choices a business owner makes.
 Strategic choices become blurred by organisational noise, red herrings and data.
 If you are driving the car, it’s basically hard to take in the changing landscape as you go.
 Sometimes the co-pilot has a much clearer view, they are freed from the everyday doing of your business.
 As an outsourced resource, I work with a number of clients to clarify their strategic choices.
 Instead of trying to do too much, too soon; what are the simple next few steps?
 What are the most important areas to focus on?
 Sure, strong communications connects with customers and drives sales, but you can’t devise that without having a clear strategy.
-I run bitesize strategy and ‘clarity’ workshops with clients looking to scale up and embrace new opportunities to grow.
-You can speak to clients I’ve run these with recently to hear how they have found them as a first step to scaling up their businesses.
+I am a strategic marketing consultant with Enterprise Ireland on their Strategic Marketing Review programme, working with senior management teams of businesses who want to further scale their international trade.
+Focused on identifying strategic opportunities using a series of intensive management workshops in order to develop a clear strategy that will drive measurable results.
+I have worked with software companies, consumer goods, online apps (eg medical, educational), B2B etc. I run bitesize strategy and ‘clarity’ workshops with clients looking to scale up and embrace new opportunities to grow.

 I had a client with a successful business looking to expand.
 She wanted to recruit new customers but she kept spending money on communicating to her existing customers because it was all she knew.
 There was a reasonable level of marketing and promotion within the business, but it simply wasn’t getting her business in front of the new customers her business sought.
 Not to put too fine a point on it, if you are looking to talk to new markets you have to speak to them where they are.
 While it could be true that what you are currently doing might work in generating some publicity for your business with new customers …you need to ask yourself could something more targeted work better?